skip to Main Content

 • You’re studying towards your first degree, or higher education course even if the previous degree has been self-funded or funded through sponsorship.

-There may be exceptions in some cases.
-If you’re not sure about your eligibility, we recommend contacting Student Finance England.
-Or, book a Free Consultation with our educational consultants to get help with the application to university and Student Finance.
+Or, if you’re applying for your first year, you can book a Free Consultation with our educational consultants to get help with the application to university and Student Finance.

 EU Student Finance and Home Fees from August 2021